Protecting your business data is tougher because data is everywhere – cloud applications, dropbox, your reporting system.

 Here are five ways to prevent any unauthorized access to your company data.xx

-Strong Password Policy
+#1 Strong Password Policy

 Asking your users to add symbols, numbers and a mix of characters forces passwords to be harder to discover.
 Ensuring a minimum number of characters and that they change it frequently, every 60 days or 90 days, also ensures that old passwords don’t stay the same for years on end, making it much easier to gain unauthorized access to the account.

 IP Whitelisting looks at the user’s IP address and compares it to a list of “allowed” IP addresses to see if this device is authorized to access the account.
 If your company accesses the internet all via one or a defined set of IP addresses, which is typically the case, then you can add a list of IP addresses that are allowed access.
-All other IPs will be redirected to a not allowed page.
+All other IPs will be redirected to a not-allowed page.

 If your IP address changes frequently, then this method may not be possible, but you can typically ask your internet provider for a fixed IP address, especially if you have employees who work from home.

-Single Sign-On (SSO)
+#3 Single Sign-On (SSO)

 If your company employs a centralized user directory, using their directory to gain access makes things more manageable and easier for you.
-You will only need to remember one password, and if somethig happens, your network administrator can immediately remove access to all your applications in one go.
+You will only need to remember one password, and if something happens, your network administrator can immediately remove access to all your applications in one go.

-Two Factor Authentication
+#4 Two Factor Authentication

-In addition to the usual login and password, you will need to have another device (typically your mobile device) close by since you will need to enter a code that will instantly be generated for you.
+In addition to the usual log in and password, you will need to have another device (typically your mobile device) close by since you will need to enter a code that will instantly be generated for you.

-For example, if you have logs of unsuccessful attempted logins for one user, you can initiate an investigation to see if it is indeed the user that simply forgot his or her password, or if someone is trying to hack their way into the account.
+For example, if you have logs of unsuccessfully attempted logins for one user.
+You can initiate an investigation to see if it is indeed the user that simply forgot their password, or if someone is trying to hack their way into the account.

-All the above data security methods are absolutely needed these days in an age where getting access to data, irrespective to its importance, is a game for hackers.
+All the above data security methods are absolutely needed these days in an age where getting access to data, irrespective of its importance is a game for hackers.